How to insert micro sign or mu symbol in Word

 - Using the Replace text as you type function of the AutoCorrect options.

 Using this method, you can benefit the Math AutoCorrect options without inserting an equation.
 To turn on or turn off the AutoCorrect of the Math symbols, do the following:

 2. In the Word Options dialog box, on the Proofing tab, click the AutoCorrect Options... button:

 3. In the AutoCorrect dialog box, on the Math AutoCorrect tab, select the Use Math AutoCorrect rules outside of the math regions option:

-After clicking OK, you can use any of the listed Names of symbols and Microsoft Word will replace them to the appropriate symbols:
+After clicking OK, you can use any of the listed Names of symbols and Microsoft Word will replace them with the appropriate letters:

 Note: If you don't need the last replacement, click Ctrl+Z to cancel it.

 Microsoft Word offers pre-defined shortcut key for popular symbols such as micro sign:

 - Type 03bc or 03BC (does not matter, uppercase or lowercase) and immediately press Alt+X to insert the mu symbol: μ